sharikak54/sharikak54.github.io/.collections/_cases/lscottie_rbird.md

 # ALGORITHMS
 default_alg:
   alg: "0,-1/3,0/4,1/-1,0"
-  description: Position isolated corner on top next to the slice, and hold D kite in DL; first move trades isolated corner on top with two edges on bottom to make dish/dish.
+  description: Position isolated corner on top next to the slice, and hold D kite in DL; first move trades isolated corner on top with two edges on bottom to make good thumbs.
 color_mirror_algs:
   -
     alg: "0,-1/0,3/4,1/-1,0"